ASTM D5265 Bridge Impact Testing

 ASTM D5265 determines the capability of a long package to resist impact near its center.
 As an ISTA and ISO 17025 certified lab, we realize the importance of bridge impact testing.
 Meeting the ASTM D5265 requirements can be difficult.
 We understand the challenges and guide companies through the process.

-Request a quote to learn why we are one of the fastest growing package test labs in the country.
-Have a question about simulated mechanical impact testing equipment (S.M.I.T.E.) ?
+Request a quote to learn why we are one of the fastest-growing package test labs in the country.
+Have a question about free fall drop testing or Simulated Mechanical Impact Testing Equipment (S.M.I.T.E.) ?
 Contact us and we will determine the best course of action.

 Summary of ASTM D5265 Impact Testing Information